OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 l1BlockNumber             "0x1223"
 ```

-Our transactions returned a status of `1`, indicating success, and the counter has been incremented (you can verify this calling your contract's `number()(uint256)` function again).
+Our transactions returned a status of `1`, indicating success, and the counter has been incremented (you can verify this by calling your contract's `number()(uint256)` function again).

 Feel free to explore the [Stylus Rust SDK reference](./reference/overview) for more information on using Stylus in your Arbitrum projects.